AAV Titration by qPCR Using SYBR Green Technology

 - Estimate time required: ~3 hours

 - Heating plate

-- Multi-channel pipette
+- Multi-channel pipette (optional, but strongly recommended)

 - Universal SYBR Master Mix 2X